6-7 Nelson Terrance

 OverallRead overall summary

-The provider was not asked to complete a Provider Information Return (PIR) because a decision was made to carry out this inspection quickly.
-This meant there was not the time to request this information.
-This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
-The last PIR was requested 11 February 2016.
+The provider was not asked to complete a Provider Information Return (PIR).
+This is a document wherein the provider is required to give some key information about the service, what the service does well, the challenges it faces and any improvements they plan to make.

 To view the latest inspection report compiled by the CQC please click here »